Saturday & Sunday 10am-4pm

 Research has shown that time in nature offers both physical and mental health benefits.
 The Fairy House Festival is the perfect opportunity to rekindle curiosity, imagination and learning in a shared celebration of nature.

 The Nature Museum is a regional resource for nature, science and environmental education in southern Vermont.
 As a non-profit organization, The Nature Museum provides information, creates experiences that engage and enlighten audiences of all ages, and inspires stewardship of the natural world.
-Located at 186 Townshend Road in Grafton, Vermont, The Nature Museum offers hands-on natural history exhibits, outdoor opportunities, nature programs for adults and children, and the annual Fairy House Festival.
+The Nature Museum offers hands-on natural history exhibits, outdoor opportunities, nature programs for adults and children, and the annual Fairy House Festival.
 Find information about upcoming events The Nature Museum’s Facebook page (click here) and on their website (website)

 Free parking.
 No pets please.